September 21, 2020

 How to Take Advantage of Today’s Innovative Hospitality Technology

 Jos Schaap | ROOMDEX

-Recent evolution in cloud technologies mean there is new growth in the number of innovative hospitality technology start-ups in a market that is now desperate for help.
+Recent evolution in cloud technologies means there is new growth in the number of innovative hospitality technology start-ups in a market that is now desperate for help.
 The question is, will hoteliers continue to do their jobs like it is still 1992 or will they wake up to the potential that awaits them?

-“Digitalization and Artificial Intelligence is continuously giving greater choice in every aspect of travel turning customers into DIY travelers who plan, manage and book travel online.
+“Digitalization and Artificial Intelligence are continuously giving greater choice in every aspect of travel turning customers into DIY travelers who plan, manage and book travel online.
 Tech-savvy tourists are demanding more from hotels and therefore it is essential to give them the enhanced experiences they grave.” says Laurent A Viovenel, Senior Vice President, Operations and Development at Swiss-Belhotel International in his recent CIO Review article “Hotel technology is Shaping the Future of Travel Industry”

 How is cloud computing the transformative factor in hospitality technology?

 Cloud computing has been around for almost a decade.
 It has transformed businesses from across the world, irrespective of their industry.
 For hotel owners, current cloud hospitality technology solutions up the ante in the cloud vs. premise discussion.